Momentive Performance considering Chapter 11 bankruptcy

 Momentive Performance Materials Inc said on Tuesday it may file for Chapter 11 bankruptcy and is in talks with stakeholders to restructure the debt of the silicone and quartz producer.

-As of September 30, the company had total liabilities of $4.14 billion, it said in a filing with the U.S. Securities and Exchanges Commission on Tuesday.
+As of September 30, the company had total liabilities of $4.14 billion, it had said in a filing with the U.S. Securities and Exchanges Commission on November 13.

-The unit of Apollo Global Management LLC (APO.N) said it was unable to file its annual report for the period ended December 31, on March 31. (link.reuters.com/ryj28v)
+The unit of Apollo Global Management LLC (APO.N) said on Tuesday it was unable to file its annual report for the period ended December 31, on March 31. (link.reuters.com/ryj28v)

 In the filing, Momentive said Chapter 11 may be the most expeditious way to reorganize the company.